 At the same time, experts have also cautioned that some companies won’t be able to meet their commitments once cannabis is fully legalized.
 Some also suggest that there won’t be enough weed to go around.

-“I think there’s companies very well suited to back up what they’re saying, and I think there are some that are just hoping for the best,” Matt Bottomley, an analyst at Canaccord Genuity, told Bloomberg .
-“There are some in this market that are not going to be long-term participants.”
+“I think there are companies very well suited to back up what they’re saying, and I think there are some that are just hoping for the best,” Matt Bottomley, an analyst at Canaccord Genuity, told Bloomberg.
+“There are some in this market that is not going to be long-term participants.”

 Bruce Linton, who leads Canopy, also predicts “there will be a massive undersupply in 2018,” according to Global News.

 Allan Gregory, a professor of economics at Queen’s University, told the Canadian news outlet that he doesn’t think cannabis is “an investment product for the faint of heart.”

 While stocks will surge and many companies will launch in the coming months, Gregory warned that while not “every marijuana stock is going to fall … the losers will outweigh the winners.”

 Another potential risk to the Canadian marijuana market is the reaction from the U.S. While nine U.S. states have legalized cannabis for recreational use, and 30 have done so for medical purposes.
 It remains completely illegal under federal law.

 Uruguay, the first nation to decide to legalize recreational marijuana in 2013, has felt the repercussions of this legal reality.
 Top U.S. banks have refused to do business with Uruguayan banks that manage money from legal cannabis sales.
 The banks have cited U.S. federal regulations against drug trafficking and money laundering.
 U.S. Attorney General Jeff Sessions also reportedly warned Canadian lawmakers prior to Ottawa’s vote.
 He said that legalization could cause problems for Canadians.